masgeek/android-signing-plugin/README.md

 access to an installed Android SDK, which is likely the case if you built your APK in a Jenkins job as well.

-Once the prerequisites are setup, you can now add the _Sign APKs_ build step to a job.
+Once the prerequisites are setup, you can now add the _Sign Android APKs_ build step to a job.
 The configuration UI is fairly straight forward.
 Select the certificate credential you created previously, supply the alias of the private key/certificate chain (optional if you have only one key entry), and finally supply the name or